-When you run a search in your live knowledge base, in Knowledge Base > Manage, or using the Find Articles option in the lower left of many app pages, you run a text search.
+When you run a search in your live knowledge base, in Manage, or using the Search for articles... option in the top navigation, you run a text search.
 This is great for situations where you have a distinct phrase or word that appears in the text to search for.

 But you may also want to run searches for: